amplication/docs/docs/getting-started/plugins.md

 ---
 id: plugins
-title: How To Use Plugins
+title: Plugins Explained
 description: Learn how to use Amplication plugins that extend the functionality of your generated application.
-sidebar_label: How To Use Plugins
+sidebar_label: Plugins Explained
 slug: /getting-started/plugins
 pagination_next: plugins/overview
 pagination_prev: getting-started/community-plugins
 ---

-Amplication uses _Plugins_ to extend the functionality of your generated code.
+Amplication uses _Plugins_ to extend the functionality of your service.

-Some plugins can be enabled when you first create your service.
+You can enable certain plugins when you first create your service.
 For example, if you choose MySQL as your database, the _MySQL DB_ plugin will be enabled.
-If you choose to turn on authentication for your service, that will enable the _NestJS Auth Module_ plugin.
+If you choose to turn on authentication for your service, that will enable Authentication-related plugin.

-All community plugins published by Amplication are available on the _All Plugins_ page.
+To see all published plugins, first visit the _Plugins_ tab in your service's dashboard and click on _All Plugins_ on the left sidebar.
-Your installed plugins are shown on the _Installed Plugins_ page.
+Your installed plugins are shown on the _Installed Plugins_ tab.
-Plugins can be manually enabled or disabled on either of these pages.
+Plugins can be manually enabled or disabled on either of these tabs.

 The source code of all community Amplication plugins are [available on GitHub](https://github.com/amplication/plugins).

-Besides the community plugins created by the Amplication team, you can [develop your own custom plugins](/plugins/overview/).
+Besides the plugins created by the Amplication team, you can [develop your own custom plugins](/plugins/overview/).

 :::tip
 [Amplication's AI](/amplication-ai) can help you find new plugins for your service, and even install them automatically, with a single request.